 Blockchain has been continuously scaling new heights and expanding its wings to different segments.
 It has been contributing its share towards the growth and development of organizations.

-Even though they have the same functionalities and both work with blockchain platform, there are still some significant differences between them in various aspects.
+Even though they have the same functionalities and both work with the blockchain platform, there are still some significant differences between them in various aspects.

 Let’s look into the differences between Ethereum and Hyperledger after getting an overview of them and how they work.

 Vitalik developed Ethereum as an extension to the core version of blockchain.
-He also made developments to bitcoin protocol which enables Etherium to extend its applications beyond currency issuances.
+He also made developments to the bitcoin protocol which enables Etherium to extend its applications beyond currency issuances.

 It has the ability to write and deploy smart contracts very quickly.
-Anyone from any corner of the world can access Ethereum blockchain and can maintain the network.
+Anyone from any corner of the world can access the Ethereum blockchain and can maintain the network.

 Hyperledger is developed by keeping in mind the requirements of various organizations.
-It acts as a plug and play system where you can customize applications according to the needs of the enterprise.
+It acts as a plug-and-play system where you can customize applications according to the needs of the enterprise.

 Hyperledger Fabric uses container technology to host the smart contracts.
-It is more secure when compared to Etherium, and accessible by the authorised parties only.
+It is more secure when compared to Etherium, and accessible by the authorized parties only.

 Let's consider some major differences between Ethereum and Hyperledger.

 Ethereum application network is very transparent, and the transactions happening over it can be accessed and visible to everyone on it.

 In terms of granting permission, Ethereum is a permission-free blockchain network.
-As it is a Public ledger, anyone can download the Ethereum client, can participate in mining, and also will be able to see all transactions on it.
+As it is a public ledger, anyone can download the Ethereum client, can participate in mining, and also will be able to see all transactions on it.

-In Hyperledger, accessibility is strictly restricted to the only set of community who are authorised users.
+In Hyperledger, accessibility is strictly restricted to the only set of the community that is authorized users.
 Participants must have permission to join this network.

 Ethereum uses smart contracts, and it requires a high-level language to develop such contracts.
 It is written in a high-level contract-oriented language known

 A chain code handles the transactions between the two agreed parties just like a smart contract does in Ethereum.
 Hyperledger chaincode is written in a programming language called Galong created by Google.

 The common intention behind building an application is having a definite purpose, and the same principle applies to both Ethereum and Hyperledger.

-On the other hand, the hyperledger is developed for the purpose of business transactions.
+On the other hand, the hyper ledger is developed for the purpose of business transactions.
 It is well suited for B2B transactions.

 Hyperledger does not have any kind of inbuilt cryptocurrency, and also it needs no currency for executing the transactions.
 Mining is not required at all in the hyper ledger.

-It will answer all your questions so that you will have a clear idea on the decision-making process on a blockchain platform.
+It will answer all your questions so that you will have a clear idea of the decision-making process on a blockchain platform.

 Once a block of blockchain has been created, this should be maintained well, and a team of developers does this.

-[ Related Article: Bitcoin vs Ethereum vs Blockchain]
+[ Related Article: Bitcoin vs Ethereum vs Blockchain - Differences ]

 The decision-making facility available only in Ethereum but not in a hyper ledger.

 It has been in the market for a very long time.
-It is effortless to find an Ethereum application developer because of easy understandability of its ecosystem.
+It is effortless to find an Ethereum application developer because of the easy understandability of its ecosystem.

 Hyperledger has come to market recently, and it needs some space and time to become the pro.
-Even though it is new, it has its capabilities to support high enterprise level applications.
+Even though it is new, it has its capabilities to support high enterprise-level applications.

-It is very vital to have consensus to agree upon the different transactions happening over blockchain network.
-On Ethereum application, all network participants have to satisfy the consensus for all the transactions they have undergone.
+It is very vital to have a consensus to agree upon the different transactions happening over a blockchain network.
+On the Ethereum application, all network participants have to satisfy the consensus for all the transactions they have undergone.

-When it comes to Hyperledger, it permits the nodes to choose between, it means no consensus is required.
+When it comes to Hyperledger, it permits the nodes to choose between, which means no consensus is required.
 It works on an agreement protocol (PBFT) where two participants are agreed upon a shared key, and they are responsible for the outcome of transactions.

 Developers who want to build an application or start an industry either on Ethereum or Hyperledger should have to select the best that suits them.
 Both applications are highly flexible in unique ways.

-Blockchain's end-to-end encryption system will help in securing the information from falling into the hands of the hackers.
+Blockchain's end-to-end encryption system will help in securing the information from falling into the hands of hackers.
 Choosing the best platform between Ethereum and Hyperledger that suits your requirements will give you a competitive edge over rivals.